PatrickRWright/CopraRNA/README.md

 **Phylogenetic target prediction for prokaryotic *trans*-acting small RNAs**

-Please note: Version 2.0.6 is currently experimental and changes are actively being pushed.
+Please note: Version 2.1.0 is currently experimental and changes are actively being pushed.

-For testing or ad hoc use of IntaRNA, you can use its webinterface at the
+For testing or ad hoc use of CopraRNA, you can use its webinterface at the

 **==> [Freiburg RNA tools CopraRNA webserver](http://rna.informatik.uni-freiburg.de/CopraRNA/) <==**